-The credit amount equals \$0.01 per gallon for each percent of biodiesel included in the bioheat, not to exceed \$0.20 per gallon, purchased by your business on or after July 1, 2006, and before July 1, 2007.
+For tax year 2007, the credit amount equals \$0.01 per gallon for each percent of biodiesel included in the bioheat, not to exceed \$0.20 per gallon, purchased by your business on or after January 1, 2007, and before July 1, 2007.
 If your business makes more than one purchase of bioheat that qualifies for this credit and the percentage of biodiesel included in the bioheat varies, a separate calculation must be made for each purchase of bioheat.